Using DirectQuery in Power BI

 - Error: Indicates if an error occurred (in which case the event is also displayed in red).

-Note that in the image above, some of the less interesting columns have narrowed, to allow the interesting columns to be seen more easily.
+Note that in the image above, some of the less interesting columns have been narrowed, to allow the interesting columns to be seen more easily.

 The recommended approach to capturing a trace to help diagnose a potential performance issue is the following: